Yifei-AHU/RGBT-PEDE/README.md

-# Code and Dataset of paper "Decoupled Cross-Modal Alignment Network for Text-RGBT Person Retrieval and A High-Quality Benchmark"
+# Code and Dataset of paper "Decoupled Cross-Modal Alignment Network for Text-RGBT Person Retrieval and A High-Quality Benchmark" (Infomation Fusion 2026)

 ## Datasets
 RGBT-PEDE is the first publicly available dataset designed for text-based RGBT person retrieval.
 It contains 1,822 unique identities, multi-modal images (RGB and thermal), and fine-grained textual descriptions.
 The dataset covers a wide range of scenes across daytime and nighttime, featuring various challenges such as occlusion and illumination changes.